aswinks123/Helm/Helm-Fundamentals/2-Basic_Commands/README.md

 ```
 ### 4. helm get manifest

-This command displays the actual fully rendered manifiest yaml file that was sent to the kubernetes.
+This command displays the actual fully rendered manifest yaml file that was sent to the kubernetes.
 Rendered means all the values are filled and all placeholders are replaced with actual values.
 Values can be passed to the chart template using a value.yaml file.

 ```
 aswin@HP:~$ helm get manifest my-nginx